 2018 NBA Free-Agency Big Board: Top 25 Free Agents Remaining

-That said, plenty of useful players remain unsigned.
-The top 25 remaining are assembled here, and the list will be updated as players continue to reach new agreements.
+It may no longer be possible for a team to transform its future, but there are opportunities to fill out starting fives or—in most cases—bulk up benches.
+The top 25 remaining players are assembled here, and the list will be updated as players continue to reach new agreements.

 Note: Most of the text throughout this article is repeated from the previous installments of the free-agent draft board, though new information has been added in some places.

 Before diving into our analysis, we'll let Trevor Booker deliver his own sales pitch.

 "I'm a passionate player.
 I'm a guy that's going to be aggressive, provide energy and be a pest on defense," Booker said in December, per NBC Sports Philadelphia's Corey Seidman.
 "I'm pretty much a bigger T.J.
 McConnell."

 Booker is the kind of player most clubs could use, but not one they have to keep.
 That's why he's worn five different jerseys over his first eight NBA seasons, including three in 2017-18 alone.

 He earns his paycheck on the glass and the defensive end.
 He's not a dominant rebounder, but he's active—9.7 boards per 36 minutes for his career.
 Similarly, he's not a lockdown stopper, but he helps fortify that end.
 He can guard multiple positions, and this past season, he trimmed 2.5 points off his opponents' field-goal percentage.

 Labeling his offensive arsenal as limited might be generous.
 He only connected on 36.9 percent of his jumpers last season and went 82-of-206 on shots outside of three feet (39.8 percent).
 But he has perked up his playmaking of late, averaging 2.7 assists per 36 minutes over the last two years.